Fees & Support

 Deposit

 If you are offered the opportunity to study on exchange, a refundable deposit of £100 will be payable at the time of accepting your place.
 The deadline for acceptance and payment will be 14 days after being notified you have been selected.
-The deposit will be repaid to you upon confirmation of formal acceptance from your host institution.

 Financial Support